-- Livestock and human disease: Of emerged human disease epidemics, have 75% really been of animal origin?
+- Livestock and zoonotic disease: Of emerged human disease epidemics, have 75% really been of animal origin?
 And overall, are 60% of human pathogens of animal origin?

 - Livestock disease eradication: Did global eradication of Rinderpest bring billions of dollars of benefits

-We need better livestock data!
-During the webinar, a panel of experts will share their perspectives and ideas for the way forward.
+During the webinar, a panel of experts shared their perspectives and ideas for the way forward.

 |Professor Andy Peters, Director (Supporting Evidence Based Innovations, University of Edinburgh)|

 |Gareth Salmon, Researcher (Supporting Evidence Based Innovations, University of Edinburgh)|

 |Shirley Tarawali, Assistant Director General (International Livestock Research Institute – ILRI)|